HFCherish/HFCherish.github.io/source/_posts/k8s.md

 Controllers (eg. deployment, statefulSet…) instead can create and manage multiple pods.

+### StatefulSet????

+When using a Kubernetes StatefulSet, each pod in the StatefulSet is typically assigned its own unique and stable hostname and ordinal index.
+This allows each pod to have its own identity and ensures that the pods maintain a predictable and consistent network identity across restarts or rescheduling.

+By default, each pod in a StatefulSet is provisioned with its own volume(s), which can be backed by physical storage or cloud-based storage solutions.
+This ensures data isolation and allows each pod to have its own storage space.

+However, it is possible to configure a StatefulSet to use shared storage among its pods.
+This can be achieved by using a shared network file system (NFS) or a distributed file system (such as CephFS or GlusterFS) as the underlying storage solution.
+With this configuration, all pods in the StatefulSet can mount the same shared storage, allowing them to access and share data stored within that storage.

+To achieve shared storage with StatefulSet, you would need to configure the appropriate volume and volume mount settings in the StatefulSet's pod template specification.
+The specific configuration details depend on the storage solution you are using.

+It's important to note that while sharing storage among pods can provide benefits like data sharing and consistency, it may introduce potential performance and scalability considerations.
+It's recommended to carefully evaluate your requirements and choose the appropriate storage solution based on your specific use case.

 ### Service

 Service is an **abstraction** which defines **a logical set of pods**, and **a policy by which to access the pods**.